kevmo/kevmo/README.md

 - 🧠 Now: Mostly freelance software engineering projects
 - 🎨 Occasional comics author - here is latest - [History of Company Towns](https://thenib.com/company-towns-history/)

-## Open to new freelance projects or full-time data engineering gigs.
+## Open to new freelance projects, full-time data engineering gigs, and ridiculous pitches to join your startup.

 <!--
 - 👯 I’m looking to collaborate on ...